Is a system function that returns the last-inserted identity value.

 The scope of the @@IDENTITY function is current session on the local server on which it is executed.
 This function cannot be applied to remote or linked servers.
 To obtain an identity value on a different server, execute a stored procedure on that remote or linked server and have that stored procedure (which is executing in the context of the remote or linked server) gather the identity value and return it to the calling connection on the local server.

-Replication might affect the @@IDENTITY value because it is used within the replication triggers and stored procedures. @@IDENTITY is not a reliable indicator of the most recent user-created identity if the column is part of a replication article.
+Replication may affect the @@IDENTITY value, since it is used within the replication triggers and stored procedures. @@IDENTITY is not a reliable indicator of the most recent user-created identity if the column is part of a replication article.
 You can use the SCOPE_IDENTITY() function syntax instead of @@IDENTITY.
-For more information, see the "Examples" section of SCOPE_IDENTITY (Transact-SQL).
+For more information, see SCOPE_IDENTITY (Transact-SQL)

 The following example inserts a row into a table with an identity column (

 @@IDENTITY to display the identity value used in the new row.